tmuntaner/cavy/README.md

 ### Mongoid Config

-Make a mongoid config file `mongoid.yml` with your information.
+Cavy uses MongoDB with Mongoid as a wrapper.
+In order to connect to your database, a mongoid config file `mongoid.yml` is needed.
 You can make a config file with the following command in your console:

     rails g mongoid:config

-You can then add your mongodb connection information.
+You can then add your mongodb connection information in the config file.

 ### Cavy Configuration

-Make a configuration file such as `config/initializers/cavy.rb` so that you can configure your install.
+You are able to configure some aspects of Cavy to personalize your install and to enable certain features.
+In order to do this, you need to make a configuration file such as `config/initializers/cavy.rb`.
 Here is an example configuration file taken from the dummy application.

     Cavy.config do |config|
       config.root = 'home'